stat545ubc-2025/assignment-b3-Annywm/README.md

 This plot updates based on the **Crop Types** selected by the user in the sidebar "Control Panel".

 - **FEATURE 2:** A **Summary Statistics Table** showing the Mean, Median, Minimum, and Maximum GHG emissions for the selected crops.
-This table updates dynamically with the user's crop selection and includes a sorting function (controlled by a checkbox) to order results by Mean value.
+This table updates dynamically with the user's crop selection and includes a sorting function to order results by Mean value.

 - **FEATURE 3:** A **Data Download** feature.
 Users can export the generated summary statistics table as a `.csv` file by clicking the "Download Summary Table" button in the sidebar.